KatelynVanDyke/DoxplainQA_v1/README.md

 ## Design Rationale

 The DoxplainQA schema is intentionally minimal.
-All task-specific or structural information not expressible through the five core fields is removed to ensure:
+All task-specific or structural information not expressible through the six core fields is removed to ensure:

 - Consistent model interfaces
 - Simplified evaluation logic